EU pushes Britain to extend Brexit talks over virus outbreak

-The European Union expects Britain to seek an extension of its status quo post-Brexit transition period beyond the end of the year, diplomats and officials said on Monday, as negotiations on trade have ground to a halt due to the coronavirus pandemic.
-Europe has gone into a deep lockdown in a bid to curb the spread of the respiratory disease caused by the virus, with more than 330,000 infections reported on the continent and nearly 21,000 deaths.
+The European Union expects Britain to seek an extension of its post-Brexit transition period beyond the end of the year, diplomats and officials said on Monday, as negotiations on trade have ground to a halt due to the coronavirus pandemic.
+Europe has gone into a deep lockdown in a bid to curb the spread of the disease, with more than 330,000 infections reported on the continent and nearly 21,000 deaths.

 "The EU has always been open to extending the transition period.
-The ball is now clearly in the British court...
+The ball is now clearly in the British court ...
 So far, the UK government has constantly rejected such an option.
 Under the current circumstances, London should carefully re-examine a prolongation."
-London and the EU have been seeking to agree to a new trade pact by the end of the year to kick in from 2021, even though the bloc has long said that such a timeframe was extremely short to agree to cooperation rules on everything from trade to security to fisheries.
+London and the EU have been seeking to agree a new trade pact by the end of the year to kick in from 2021, even though the bloc has long said that such a timeframe was extremely short to agree rules on everything from trade to security to fisheries.

-Johnson has repeatedly ruled out delaying the date when Brexit would finally take effect following Britain's 2016 vote to leave and said London was also ready to withdraw from its current cooperation accords at end-year without a new deal.
 EU diplomats said on Monday they expected a request from London in May or June.
+Johnson has ruled out delaying the date when Brexit would finally take effect following Britain's 2016 vote to leave, and said London was also ready to withdraw from its current cooperation accords at end-year without a new deal.

-However, a British government source said, when asked about the matter, that it was sticking to its plans.
-"It is something that the government has been very clear about - that it does not intend to extend the transition period," the source said.
+His spokesman repeated on Monday the deadline for the transition ended on Dec.
+31 and "this is enshrined in law".
+"We have shared legal texts and they are the subject of informal discussions between ourselves and the EU commission ...
+I would expect those sorts of conversations to be carrying on this week," he told reporters.

-"The government is committed to leaving at the end of the year - ideally, with a deal.
-But if not - without one."
+"The structure of the negotiations has changed to reflect the current situation with regard to coronavirus, so there are more continuous discussions taking place rather than the set rounds which were originally envisaged."
+PANDEMIC SAPPING ENERGY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)